ilpoldo/j_ku/README.markdown

 Other Advantages
 ----------------
-Other than looking ok it's very easy to have content for the tags generated on the fly, just pass a function call to **t**.
+Other than being pretty readable it's very easy for your code to have the content for the tags generated on the fly: just pass a function call to **t**.

 When called this will return the current time placed into the h2 tag, after a title within a div: